anzawi/Meridian-Workflow/README.md

 * Help to add Multi-Request Relationship
 * Help to add Sub-Workflows
 * Help to convert Fluent-DSL to JSON-DSL

+## ⚠️ Status / Limitations
+> Unit tests are not fully completed.
+Contributions to improve coverage and test edge cases are welcome.

 ## 📄 License
 Apache License 2.0.
 Free for use in open-source and commercial applications.
 Includes conditions for redistribution and attribution.